steineggerlab/Metabuli-App/docs/classification.md

         - PacBio HiFi reads: 0.07
         - PacBio Sequel II reads: 0.005
         - Nanopore long reads: 0.008
-- **Min SP Score:** Set the minimum similarity score for species‐ or lower‐rank classification.
+- `--min-sp-score`: Set the minimum similarity score for species‐ or lower‐rank classification.
     - Reads with scores below this threshold are assigned to genus‐ or higher‐rank to avoid overconfident calls.
     - Recommended values below increase precision without reducing the F1 score (details in Supp.
 Fig. 4-7 in the [Metabuli paper](https://www.nature.com/articles/s41592-024-02273-y.epdf?sharing_token=je_2D5Su0-xVOSjuKSAXF9RgN0jAjWel9jnR3ZoTv0M7gE7NDF_xi_3sW8QdRiwfSJNwqaXItSoeCvr7cvcoQxKLt0oROgWc6urmki9tP80cXEuHPN0D7b4y9y3i8Yv7sZw8MxxhAj7W6p9eZE2zaK3eozdOkXvwADVfso9cXIM%3D)):
         - Illumina short reads: 0.5
         - PacBio HiFi reads: 0.3
+- `--threads`: Specify thread count for the job. (all threads by default)

-- **Taxonomy Path:** Use it when your database does not have `taxonomy` folder or `taxonomyDB` file.
+- `--taxonomy-path`: Use it when your database does not have `taxonomy` folder or `taxonomyDB` file.
 Provide a directroy of `names.dmp`, `nodes.dmp`, and `mereged.dmp` files.
-- **Accession Level:** Classify reads to accessions if the database is created with `--accession-level` option.
+- `--accession-level`: Classify reads to accessions if the database is created with `--accession-level` option.

 ### Start Analysis:
 - Click the `Run Metabuli` button to start the metagenomic classification process.